auroramod/docs/docs/install-server.md

 # Getting Started

-A step-by-step guide on setting up a Dedicated Server.
+A step-by-step guide on setting up a Dedicated Server for H1-Mod.

-## Windows
+At the current point in time, the dedicated server can be run on Windows only.
+(Dedicated Server CPU compatibility is undergoing upgrades, as some older Xeon processors have issues with the MWR binary)

 ### Prerequisites